-About the author - Susan Kramer is a graduate of Peabody Institute Dance of Johns Hopkins University and a certificated Integral Yoga instructor.
+About the author - Susan Kramer is a graduate of Peabody Institute Dance of Johns Hopkins University and a classical yoga practitioner.
 She has been teaching meditation, yoga, dance and academics kinesthetically as a dance specialist since 1965 and maintains a large educational web site.

 Links to Buy